Our safety measures - your peace of mind. Put your health first.

 During the current alert level, we continue general hospital services and patient admissions for surgical and general admissions, subject to local hospital capacity, the prevalence of COVID-19 transmission in the area and any locality-specific disaster regulations.
 Our Doctors are responsible for managing the criteria and indications for admission of patients and will, for the safety of our patients, take all measures into account.

 As the COVID-19 pandemic has moved through the various phases of lockdown, Life Healthcare has responded accordingly with safety measures to prevent the virus being brought into, or spread within our facilities.
 One such measure has been restrictions on visiting hours.
-Although the number of infections is declining it is still present within our communities.

 VISITING HOURS ARE SUBJECT TO CHANGE: